yugp1509/aistory-app/README.md

 # aistory-app
-for generating the dtiry using ai
+for generating the directory using ai